• Skip to primary navigation

 Can you freeze homemade apple chutney?

 Yes, this apple chutney can be frozen for around 6 months.
-Before serving, thaw it and allow to reach room temperature.
+Before serving, thaw it and allow it to reach room temperature.

 More easy Indian chutney recipes